jseutens/aati-wp-finetuning/working-env/wp-content/plugins/aati-wp-finetuning/readme.txt

 == Changelog ==
 = 0.5.3 =
 * BUG FIX loading file directly is now disabled
-= 0.5.2 =
+* added uninstall.php file for future use
+* removed auto site maps , need to use a decent sitemap , not all exposed automaticly = 0.5.2 =
 * BUG FIX language files renamed to correct names
 = 0.5.1 =